hazelcast/hive/README.md

 pnpm run test:visual
 ```

 Now, if the test suite failed, we need to go to `packages/ui/.loki` and manually review the screenshots in the `current` folder and the diff in the `difference` folder.
-If we like what we see, we need to run `npm run test:visual:approve` in the `packages/ui` folder.
+If we like what we see, we need to run `pnpm run test:visual:approve` in the `packages/ui` folder.
 It will update the reference screenshots.

 ### Generate new screenshots for the new/updated components